What Is a Personal Loan?

 Check your credit report before applying

-Request free reports from all three bureaus (Experian, Equifax, TransUnion).
-Dispute any errors β€” a mistake could be costing you a lower rate.
-Allow 4–6 weeks for corrections before applying.
+Get free reports from all three bureaus (Experian, Equifax, TransUnion).
+Dispute any errors - a mistake could be costing you a lower rate.
+Allow 4-6 weeks for corrections before you apply.

 2

-Use eligibility checkers (soft searches)
+Use eligibility checkers (soft searches only)

-Every major comparison site (MoneySuperMarket, Compare the Market, MoneySavingExpert) offers soft-search eligibility checks that show your approval likelihood and likely rate β€” without affecting your credit score.
+Major comparison sites (MoneySuperMarket, Compare the Market, MoneySavingExpert) offer soft-search eligibility checks that show approval likelihood and likely rate without touching your credit score.
 Only apply to lenders where you have a high approval probability.

 3